bharatkatkade/bharatkatkade/README.md

 - 👀 I’m interested in solving the complex real world problems with comman sense understanding with Data.
 - 🌱 I’m currently learning Deep learning and Machine learning pipeline(MLOps).
 - 💞️ I’m looking to collaborate on End to End project on Computer Vision.
-- 📫 How to reach me on mail katkade.bharat45@gmail.com and https://www.linkedin.com/in/bharat-katkade-806145241/
+- 📫 How to reach me on mail

 <!---
 bharatkatkade/bharatkatkade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.